savashn/ecewo/README.md

 Inspired by [Express.js](https://expressjs.com/).
 It’s minimalist, unopinionated, and easy-to-use (in a C kind of way).

+> **This is a hobby project that I'm developing to improve my programming skills.
+So it might not be production-ready, and it doesn't have to be.**

 ## Table of Contents

 - [Requirements](#requirements)